jokeri2222/KaHack/README.md

 ## Description
-This is a Kahoot hack made for Chrome browser and Tampermonkey.
+This is a Kahoot cheat made for Chrome browser and Tampermonkey.
 Made in vanilla js but tested only on Chromium browsers.

 ## Instructions
  1. Open the KaHack!.user.js